NethermindEth/horus-checker/README.md

   values, and we can use arithmetic operators like `+` in annotations for supported datatypes.
 See the section on [spec syntax](#spec-syntax) for more info on what operators and symbols are supported.
+* It is notable that we **cannot reference locals** within preconditions or postconditions.
+So if we tried to say `@pre x == 0` for the `add` function, the compiler would print an error message telling us it cannot find the identifier `x`.

 Let's compile this annotated program with Horus and then check these properties:
 ```console